wxsoi/LAI/README.md

 ## tl;dr
 [//]: # (A tl;dr which highlights some points why someone who found your research code should care about this repository.)
+This project is focused on the data polution in Reddit posts.
+It tackles bias and uses pre-processing to remove clutter for the models.
+The different models (XGBoost, Logistic Regression, BERT, RNN) are hypertuned and evaluated using F1 and accuracy.

 ## Reproduction
 Follow the instruction in the below subsection.
 The first two section have to be done first in that order.
 The section for the models can be done in any order, once the data is in order.